 NOTE: To check whether the status is resolved or unresolved, go to Tickets > Statuses in the admin control panel and click a status to review its details.

-- In the Inactivity threshold box, specify the number hours after which Kayako Classic should mark the ticket as inactive.
+- In the Inactivity threshold box, specify the number of hours after which Kayako Classic should mark the ticket as inactive.

 - In the Closure threshold box, specify the number of hours after which the ticket should go to the resolved status.